 United Way of Lebanon County proudly partners with United Way of Pennsylvania (UWP) to advocate for the health, education, and financial stability of every person in our community.
-UWP monitors and engages our local and federal congressional delegates in public policy priorities that are of importance to our United Way and our community.
+UWP calls on leaders at the state and national level to adopt policies that support United Way goals regarding education, financial stability, health, and community strengthening.

 Some of our current policy priorities include: